 *look for trend/DIY blogs like a pair and a spare, there are toonns of tutorials and “how you can wear this style without breaking the bank” tips (she’s an established blogger for a reason)

 my absolute FAVORITE bag of all time was one I got from F21 back in ‘07 for thirty bucks.
-I can’t even find a designer equivalent, but if I did I would drop the money just to get the same bag. it was pretty much my go-to bag up until a couple years ago, when I spilled a smoothie all over the inside. when I washed it I used a strong detergent and it ruined the fabric—but if I hadn’t, who knows how long it would have lasted!posted over 1 year ago
+I can’t even find a designer equivalent, but if I did I would drop the money just to get the same bag. it was pretty much my go-to bag up until a couple years ago, when I spilled a smoothie all over the inside. when I washed it I used a strong detergent and it ruined the fabric—but if I hadn’t, who knows how long it would have lasted!posted about 5 years ago

 i tthink its better to spend more on staples that can be used in several outfits.